 When I was planning our 7 day Bali Itinerary, I couldn’t find a definitive answer about the best amount of time to visit Bali.
-I didn’t know if 7 days was too little or too much.
-Truth be told, you could easily keep yourself busy for months in Bali.
-It’s probably why so many expats and digital nomads move there.
+We ended up choosing 10 days and by the end of our 10 day trip to Bali, we wanted to move there.

 My advice is to plan your trip for as many days as you can but if you only have a week for your vacation, this 7 days in Bali Itinerary will let you experience the best of the best.

 If you are trying to pull together your trip quickly, here is a quick reference guide to the tours and hotels we recommend.

 You can also get more detailed information on the 50 Most Beautiful Places in Bali and where to find them, a Complete Bali Packing List and the 10 Biggest Mistakes to Avoid in Bali.

 This site uses affiliate links, meaning if you make a purchase through our links, we may earn a commission.
 You can read our full disclosure policy here.

 - TOP EXPERIENCES & TOURS IN BALI

 - Mount Batur Sunrise Hike and Natural Hot Spring – #1 Bali Hike Tour

 - Bali Instagram Highlights – Full day tour of the prettiest spots

 - Nusa Penida Full-Day Tour by Fast Boat – our favorite trip in Bali!